 Matcha tea needs to be packaged properly to block out air, sunlight, and extreme hot and cold temperatures.
 If the product is not packaged properly to block out these elements it can ruin the quality of the tea.

 In general, make sure when you receive your product it is tightly sealed and the powder is shaded from any extremities.
 It’s best if you store your matcha in the cabinet away from sunlight and humidity.

 Tools Used With Matcha

-While no tools are absolutely necessary to make and drink matcha, there are a few traditional tools that most true tea drinkers will consider purchasing alongside their matcha powder to prepare correctly.
+While no tools are absolutely necessary to make and drink matcha, there are a few traditional tools that most true tea drinkers will consider purchasing alongside their matcha powders to prepare correctly.

 Chasen (bamboo whisk)

-This is the traditional bamboo whisk which is designed to produce the perfect amount of froth when mixing your matcha.
+This is the traditional bamboo whisk which is designed to produce the perfect amount of froth when mixing your matcha powders.
 This is the most essential tool in a matcha tea set and if you had to choose one, this would be it.

 Chawan (ceramic bowl)

 Matcha bowls are meticulously handcrafted and come in various different sizes.
 These are the bowls that are used to whisk the powder and sip the liquor from.
 Deep bowls are usually used in the winter because they help keep the tea hot and shallow bowls are usually used in the summer because they allow the tea to cool off.

 Chasaku (bamboo spoon)